writes on February 14, 2018

 Houses of the Holy – Led Zeppelin

-My favorite album in the entire Led Zeppelin catalogue.
+My favorite album in the entire Led Zeppelin catalog.
 Entirely composed of original material, each song constructs a colorful landscape that I want to venture to.
 This is a heavy album for me, I’ve spent hours playing and learning these songs to help me grow as an artist.

 St. Vincent – St. Vincent